Proper use of the Medicare’s Advanced Beneficiary Notice (ABN)

 So, lets clarify

 The Mandatory ABN is the one that should be used appropriately and compliantly in your office.
-Earlier this year, Medicare made a distinction to this form for Participating Providers and Non-Participating Providers.
+In 2018, Medicare made a distinction to this form for Participating Providers and Non-Participating Providers.

 Both Participating and Non-Participating Providers would use this form for the same situation.
 It should only be used when a Medicare Beneficiary is transitioning from Active Care to Maintenance Care.
 The ABN must be signed by the beneficiary prior to the first Maintenance treatment.